 - Sliding: Slides can have a variety of heights, accommodate multiple people and include a variety of types, including those that don’t generate static electricity and are safe for those with cochlear implants.
 Another accessible development is to add a bench-like area at the bottom of a slide for kids to wait for any assistive devices to be brought to them.

 - Swinging: Swings can be adapted with harnesses or wheelchair hookups.
-There is a multitude of types, like a belt swing, group swing, basket swing or intergenerational swing.
+There are many types, like a belt swing, group swing, basket swing or intergenerational swing.

 - Walking, running and rolling: A maze, obstacle course or track are great areas to add opportunities for these activities.
 Including space and equipment for activities like tag and basketball can also give kids an area to play and let them get creative with it.

 - Movement from a mobility device: Offering spaces for children in mobility devices to move with their device allows them to experience a new type of motion.
-Adaptive swings, merry-go-rounds and gliders can accomplish this.
+Adaptive swings, merry-go-rounds, gliders, and NEOS electronic playgrounds can accomplish this.

 - Auditory: Many parks involve installations that help kids generate or learn about sound.
 Musical instruments or features that experiment with echoes and acoustics can be great ways to get kids listening.